jumba23/InvenTrack-frontend/README.md

 ###AUTHENTICATION

-supabase package is used for authentication.
-It is a wrapper around the supabase API.
+supabase package is used for authentication on the backend app(server).
+The frontend app only passes the user parameters
 ```

 ```